HL7Norway/basisprofiler-r4-fsh/currentbuild/StructureDefinition-no-basis-address-official.md

 | *Official URL*:http://hl7.no/fhir/ig/StructureDefinition/no-basis-address-official | *Version*:2.2.3-test |
 | Active as of 2019-05-15 | *Computable Name*:NoBasisAddressOfficial |

-Defines the concept of an officialy registered address in Norway.
-Usually this will be the adress registered in "Folkeregisteret" for persons or "Enhetsregisteret" for organizations.
+Defines the concept of an officially registered address in Norway.
+Usually this will be the address registered in "Folkeregisteret" for persons or "Enhetsregisteret" for organizations.

 **Context of Use**